 Pollarding also is useful where the natural crown of the tree would produce too much shade or be too large for the site, as in urban environments or along streets that may be touching telephone or electrical wires.

 Pollarding is similar to coppicing, which is cutting off the tree’s trunk to near ground level in order to encourage many basal shoots.
 Coppicing and pollarding were traditionally used to produce a supply of firewood or to grow thin flexible stems for basket weaving or fencing without killing the tree.
-Pollarding was preferred over coppicing because the new shoots above the reach of grazing livestock.
+Pollarding was preferred over coppicing because of the new shoots above the reach of grazing livestock.

 Pollarding is a high maintenance type of pruning practice that is required annually to maintain shape.
 It produces vigorous new growth that can be highly ornamental.
 After a few years, the swollen, club-like stumps give the tree a weird, unnatural look when leafless.
 Many people do not like the look.
 The term “crape murder” is sometimes used to describe the practice on crape myrtles.